bates64/scratchext2/README.md

-# scratchext2
-ScratchExt 2.0
-ScratchExt 2.0 Github.
-What else?
+# ScratchExt 2.0
+Source code for ScratchExt 2.0.